 This survival weapon is a great addition to any survivalists kit as it is a commonly-used small game hunting rifle, easily capable of taking out accurate shots.
 This can be with both the .177 and .22 caliber systems as they reach a great 1000 – 800fps respectively.
-As an added benefit for small game hunting, this air rifle comes with a 4×32 air rifle scope with a plex reticle for target precision and adjustable parallax for distance variables.
+As an added benefit for small game hunting, this air rifle comes with a 4×32 air rifle scope with a plex reticle.
+It helped me achieve better target precision when using it.
+Plus, there’s an adjustable parallax for distance variables.

 The Ruger Blackhawk .177 caliber air rifle is an impressive spring-piston-based rifle that has a great 1000fps velocity and a 4×32 scope.
 The Blackhawk’s body is made of an all-weather polymer black stock with checkered grip areas, a blued metal finish and a solid rubber pad for the air rifle’s recoil.